Prince Wilhelm of Saxe-Weimar-Eisenach

-Prince Wilhelm Karl Bernhard Hermann of Saxe-Weimar-Eisenach (21 December 1853 – 15 December 1924) was a member of the House of Saxe-Weimar-Eisenach.
+Prince Wilhelm Karl Bernhard Hermann of Saxe-Weimar-Eisenach (21 December 1853 – 15 December 1924) was a member of the House of Saxe-Weimar-Eisenach, a collateral branch of an ancient House of Wettin.

 Life

 Prince Wilhelm of Saxe-Weimar-Eisenach was born on 21 December 1853 in Stuttgart.
-He was the eldest son of the Prince Hermann of Saxe-Weimar-Eisenach and Princess Augusta of Württemberg (1826-1898).
+He was the eldest son of the Prince Hermann of Saxe-Weimar-Eisenach and his wife, Princess Augusta of Württemberg (1826-1898).

 Prince Wilhelm also has had his own financial problems, and has been forced by the Grand Duke to live outside Weimar.
-Wilhelm is heir presumptive to the throne as the young Grand Duke Wilhelm Ernst is a widower.
-His wife, Karoline of Reuss died in January 1905.
+Wilhelm was heir presumptive to the throne as the young Grand Duke Wilhelm Ernst was a widower.
+Wilhelm Ernest's wife, Princess Karoline Reuss of Greiz died on 17 January 1905, eighteen months after their marriage, under mysterious circumstances.

 Prince William had a problem with his eldest son.
-Prince Hermann morganatically married Wanda Paola Lottero on 5 September 1909 in London.
-Lottero was an Italian stage actress, and due to Hermann's rollicking lifestyle, the ducal family forced him to renounce his rights of succession to the Saxe-Weimar-Eisenach throne, as well as his royal status, title and prerogatives, granting him a lesser, noble title, Count Ostheim, along with a small allowance on the grounds that he stay out of the duchy.
+Prince Hermann morganatically married Wanda Paola Lottero (1881-1963) on 5 September 1909 in London.
+Lottero was an Italian stage actress, and due to Hermann's rollicking lifestyle, the ducal family forced him to renounce his rights of succession to the Saxe-Weimar-Eisenach throne, as well as his royal status, title and prerogatives, granting him a lesser, noble title, Count von Ostheim, along with a small allowance on the grounds that he stay out of the duchy.
 Prince Wilhelm also had a bad reputation.
 His behavior aroused the dissatisfaction of the head of the family.
 Prince Wilhelm fled to the United States in his youth, served as a riding master, clerk, book agent and even as a restaurant waiter in New York City, but was finally persuaded to return to Germany, marry his second cousin, and live on a small pension from the head of the house.

 Marriage and family

-Prince Wilhelm married Gerta Princess of Ysenburg and Büdingen (1863-1945), daughter of Ferdinand Maximilian I, Prince of Ysenburg and Büdingen (1824-1903) and Auguste Marie Gertrude Princess of Hanau and Horowitz (1829-1887), on 11 April 1885 at Wächtersbach, Germany.
+Prince Wilhelm married Princess Gerta Auguste of Ysenburg and Büdingen zu Wächtersbach (1863-1945), younger daughter of Ferdinand Maximilian I, Prince of Ysenburg and Büdingen (1824-1903) and his wife, Princess Auguste Marie Gertrude of Hanau and Horowitz (1829-1887), on 11 April 1885 at Wächtersbach, Germany.
 Augusta Marie Gertrude was daughter of Frederick William, Elector of Hesse.
-Wilhelm and Gerta had three children:
+Wilhelm and Gerta had three children, two sons and one daughter: